-Hinduism: Holi is a colorful and joyous festival that welcomes Spring.
+Holi is a colorful and joyous festival that welcomes Spring.
 It is dedicated to Krishna or Kama.
-Referred to as the Festival of Colors, Holi is celebrated by people throwing colorful powder and colored water.
+Referred to as the Festival of Colors, people celebrate Holi by throwing colorful powder and colored water.

 Characteristic of the Indian cultural mélange, Hindus in various states of India celebrate the new year in their own ways.
 And not all of these fall on the same day!
 People light oil lamps.
 They decorate the house with pink, red, purple or yellow fresh flowers which are considered auspicious colors.
 Rangoli design is also made on the floor outside the house, a very attractive part of New Year decorations.
 People get up early in the morning, bathe and wear new clothes.
 The Goddess of wealth, Lakshmi and lord Ganesha are brought home and people welcome them by singing songs in their praise.

 Ramanavami, the birthday of Lord Rama, is one of the most important festivals of the Hindus, particularly the Vaishnava sect of the Hindus.
 On this auspicious day, devotees repeat the name of Rama with every breath and vow to lead a righteous life.
 People pray to attain the final beatitude of life through intense devotion towards Rama and invoke him for his blessings and protection.

 Many observe a strict fast on this day.
 Otherwise, it is an extremely colorful ceremony, highly inspiring and instructive too.
 Temples are decorated and the image of Lord Rama is richly adorned.
 The holy ‘Ramayana’ is read in the temples.